buddycloud/buddycloud.com/slate/source/includes/_media.md

 #Media

-The media server helps you add media sharing to channels.
-Users can upload a file to a channel and this is then shared with the followers of that channel.
-Only users that follow this channel can access the media.
+The media server enables media sharing in channels.
+Users can drag-n-drop files into a channel and the contents are then shared with *only* that channel's followers.

 Media can be any type of file, and any file size (Buddycloud site administrators usually set about 10GB as a maximum size.)